pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/component/component_communication/_index.md

 {{< /tabsection >}}

 ##### getOneOptional()
 This method retrieves an optional component reference that matches a specified locator.
-In the example below, we obtain a reference to the stored service object.
+In the example below, we obtain a reference to the stored controller object.

 {{< tabsection >}}
   Not available